stifskere/ServerBannedWords/README.md

 | HintMessage   | String     | Defines what will be the message to display when a banned word is detected - it supports unity rich text |
 | BannedWords   | String[]   | Defines what are the actual banned words, not mattering if they are upper or lower case                  |

+%BANNEDWORD% in the BannedWords config parameter means the actual word is banned

 # Screenshots

 ![](https://cdn.discordapp.com/attachments/864208157189079050/957101497051660328/Captura_de_pantalla_2022-03-26_023855.png?size=4096)